unode/firefox_decrypt/README.md

 - your profile password, as well as other passwords, may be visible in the output – so **please remove any sensitive data** before sharing the output.

+##### Silencing error messages

+Logging messages above warning level are included in the standard error output by default as these can be useful to troubleshoot failures.
+If you wish to omit this information append ` 2>/dev/null` to your command on UNIX and ` 2> nul` on Windows.

 ##### Windows